yf-liu/yf-liu.github.io/_posts/2018-11-30-Fiber-Bundles/2018-11-30-Fiber-Bundles.md

 - A point $x$ which is nearby $x _ 2$: $x \defas C _ X (t = T - \dd t)$.
 - Imagine the manifold $TM$ is imbedded in a Euclidean space $\realset ^ d (T \realset ^ d = \realset ^ d)$ and view $C _ X$ as sitting inside $\realset ^ d$.
 - Treat the vector $v _ 2$ as an element of $\realset ^d$ and find the parallel vector to $v _ 2$ at the point of $x$.
-- Choose the component of it which is tangent to $X$ and discard the normal component.
+- Choose the component of it which is tangent to $T _ p M$ and discard the normal component.
 - Repeat the process till the point $x _1$.

 The above procedure ensures that: